acollamati/starchat-doc/docs/index.md

 ### Scaling StarChat instances

-StarChat can scale horizontally by simple replication.
-Because StarChat is stateless, instances looking at the same Elasticsearch index will behave identically.
-New instances can then be added together with a load balancing service.
+Since StarChat is stateless it can scale horizontally by replication.
+All the instances can access to all the configured indexes on ElasticSearch and can answer to the APIs call enforcing authentication and authorization rules.
+A load balancer will be responsible of scheduling the requests to the instances transparently.

-In the diagram below, a load balancer forward requests coming from the front-end to StarChat instances 1, 2 or 3.
-These instances, as said, behave identically because they all refer to `Index 0` in the Elasticsearch cluster.
+In the diagram below, a load balancer forward requests coming from the front-end to StarChat instances which access to the indices created on the Elasticsearch cluster.

 ![Image](img/scalability_diagram_starchat.png?raw=true)